October 13, 2022 - Business IntelligenceData AnalyticsData EngineeringManufacturingSupply

 According to NielsenIQ, nearly half of U.S. consumers would change their buying habits to reduce their environmental impact.
 Evolving consumer expectations are driving significant changes in the supply chain, bringing sustainable sourcing and traceability to the fore.

 For this reason, more and more companies are integrating social, ethical, and environmental performance factors into the list of criteria for their new suppliers.
-In addition, supply departments are incorporating technology solutions to close information gaps and provide updates for all stages involved in product development.
+In addition, supply departments are incorporating technology solutions to close information gaps and provide updates for all product development stages.

-Identifying and fixing the bottlenecks, crucial to building more resilient operations, requires a 360 view of your entire supply chain.
+Build more resilient operations by identifying and fixing the bottlenecks, which requires a 360 view of your entire supply chain.
 Because achieving end-to-end visibility over your operations is a complex and extensive process, we suggest breaking it down to the three steps described below.
 This way, you’ll ensure that your supply chain is better prepared for the upcoming slowdowns:

 Step 1: Integrate your applications

-Supply, finance, sales, marketing, HR and any other department collects its own data in its own locations; therefore, data silos arise naturally, hindering the company from obtaining full visibility.
+Supply, finance, sales, marketing, HR and other departments collect their own data in their own locations.
+This is how data silos arise naturally, and hinder the company from obtaining full visibility.
 To break down siloed data, data integration is necessary.

 Data integration is the process of combining all the data coming from different sources into a single location to provide users with a unified view.
 Based on their data pipelines needs, companies usually use one of two data integration approaches: ETL (extract, transform, load) or ELT (extract, load, transform).